zoltron2001/interactive-info-box/README.md

 ![alt text](images/show.png "info box visible")

-The user can click either the info or close icon to hide the box again.
+The user can select either the info or close icon to hide the box again.

 **HTML**